 Click here to learn more.

-Doug the Dog is both dignified and befuddled in his 17th year.
+Dog is both dignified and befuddled in his 17th year.
 He has an old man aroma — slightly stale, rotten-toothed and damp from the

 growths that sprout like mushrooms on his hind legs.
 He’s completely